ZeMingoh233/LasMonjas/README.md

 [Lunastellia](https://github.com/Lunastellia/Challenger-Among-Us) - Original idea for Hunter\
 [Maartii](https://github.com/Maartii) - Original idea for Jester (Joker)\
 [Cheep](https://cheep-yt.com/home.php) - Original idea for Capture the Flag mod\
-[Allul](https://github.com/KiraYamato94/LasMonjas) - Coded the gamemodes, custom map, Bomberman, Bounty Hunter, Trapper, Yinyanger, Challenger, Treasure Hunter, Devourer, Performer, Blind, Coward, Medusa and some more that weren't original ideas
+[Allul](https://github.com/KiraYamato94/LasMonjas) - Coded the gamemodes, custom map, Bomberman, Bounty Hunter, Trapper, Yinyanger, Challenger, Treasure Hunter, Devourer, Performer, Blind, Coward, Medusa and some more that weren't original ideas\
+[Sensei](https://github.com/TheCollectionMod) - Made button sprites, custom map sprite and some hats\
+[xxomega77](https://github.com/xxomega77xx/HatPack) - Adaptaed Custom Hats System

 -----------------------

 # Known Bugs
 - On the custom map, you can see player names and do some tasks across the walls (this is a vanilla game bug)
-- On Dleks, vents don't work as intented and host get stuck in there, play on this map at your own risk
+- On Dleks, vents don't work as intented and host gets stuck in there, play on this map at your own risk
+- Sometimes when playing with modifiers, people can get a modifier as a primary role